GabrielChan1/project-team-19/deliverables/iteration-01.review.md

 ## Iteration XX - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: October 5 and 10, 2017
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: Sidney Smith Lounge

 ## Process - Reflection